hairetikos/np2debug/README.md

 Neko Project II - Debug Edition (documented!)
 ===============================

-Hi all, this is a project to document Neko Project II Debug in English, to eventually make it useful for hacking software other than Touhou.
+A project to document Neko Project II Debug in English, to eventually make it useful for hacking software other than Touhou.

-The build files, including the project definition, are in folder "Win9x".
+The build files, including the project definition, are in folder "Win9x" (all required files are included).
 For a detailed overview of the project's organization, see "Overview.txt".

+Build instructions:

+Download **[YASM](http://yasm.tortall.net/)** v1.01 (1.6 and higher will not work!).
+Install the YASM executable, vsyasm.exe, to the main directory of your VC++ installation, probably C:\Program Files\Microsoft Visual Studio 10.0\VC\bin.
+Install the other YASM files to C:\Program Files\MSBuild\Microsoft.Cpp\v4.0\BuildCustomizations.
+Then click [Build -> Build Solution] to build.

+There are several build configurations available:

+Release - original distribution optimized for end users

+Debug - includes advanced debugger

+Trap - has break-on-IRQ functionality

+Trace - under this build, the emulator will meticulously log its activity.

+Right now the goal is to unify the Debug, Trap, and Trace versions into one super debugger/analyzer.

+The authors' original statements follow:

 __([Windows binaries are here](https://github.com/nmlgc/np2debug/releases))__